Yashitasingh/payroll-management-system/README.md

     - HTML/CSS/JS: Interactive user-friendly website design

 ### Demo
-A working demo can be visited at:
+A working demo can be visited at: http://unipayrollmanagementsystem.liveblog365.com

 Use demo id and password for acces: -

-    id:
+    id: admin

-    pass:
+    pass: admin123